Style Art Deco / Ref.11168

 France, Circa 1930

-This monumental Art Deco bas-relief was made out of cement around 1930.
+This monumental Art Deco bas-relief was made out of composition stone around 1930.
 It consists of six elements forming a set of more than 3.50 meters in height.

 In the lower part, a semi-reclining woman, naked, breastfeeds her newborn forming a Maternity.
 In the upper part, an allegory of Agriculture pours the contents of a cornucopia into the cup supported by a man represented at his field work, with his shovel and his ox.